playfulprogramming/playfulprogramming/content/crutchcorn/posts/pfp-cms/index.md

 - Doesn't allow external authors
 - No CRDT usage

 Given how heavily we'd need to rework the frontend to match our blog-first needs, we'd probably start from scratch.

 The primary part of the backend, despite having lots of good, is only about 9k LOC and doesn't include much of the infrastructure for features we'd want to add or even have for `v1`.

 ## Keystatic

+Another Git-based CMS is [Keystatic](https://keystatic.com/).

 **Pros**:

 - Git-based
 - MIT Licensed
-- Support for both MDX and ???
+- Support for both MDX and Markdoc
 - Incredibly up-to-date and polished codebase
 - Good UI
   - Doesn't matter - we'd reskin it for our needs